-Seek and utilize State and Federal funding to facilitate appropriate airport improvements.
-Improvements will be based on capital project programming and District needs rather than solely on FAA or other public funding availability.
+If necessary, aggressively seek and utilize State and Federal funding to facilitate appropriate airport improvements.
+Improvements Spending will be based on capital project programming and District needs rather than solely on FAA or other public funding availability.

 Constituent airport users and community members shall create the demand for new facility and airfield improvements within the capacities and mission of the District.